hacker1024/Dell-Inspiron-7586-Hackintosh/README.md

 - ~~Power management is enabled, but unconfigured.
 To configure it to your liking, follow [this part of the Dortania power management guide](https://dortania.github.io/OpenCore-Post-Install/universal/pm.html#using-cpu-friend).~~

 ## Notes

+### Upgrading

+- OpenCore v0.6.6
+  - OpenCore v0.6.6 changes the boot process.
+Thankfully, Dell provide great boot configuration tools in the boot settings.
+Instead of following the Dortania upgrade guide, do the following:
+    1. Open the UEFI settings
+    2. Open the boot configuration page
+    3. Delete the existing OpenCore entry
+    4. Make a new entry launching `\EFI\OC\OpenCore.efi`

 ### Graphics